 'If this gets rejected perhaps NCC will use the old RAF Coltishall site as their back up plan for an alternative site?
 It would be interesting to see what all of the Norwich area commentators on this site would have to say about this as a potential plan B. If Cllr Borrett is so impressed with incineration and is completely happy that there is no possible harm to health then perhaps the EDP can ask him to go on record and say he would be very happy to have an incinerator located in Hoe where he lives. ps DICKENS - please grow up.
 There are an awful lot of people in the county particularly in West Norfolk who are very worried about this.
 They deserve to be heard.
 I recently attended a Norfolk Waste Summit organised by Cllr Borrett and NCC.
 One of the main speakers from a well known respected commercial company did not give incineration a very good 'write up'.
 It was very apparent that Norfolk is light years behind other counties when it comes to recycling and the disposal of household waste.
 Do your homework and when you have give me a call and I will happily stand in the KL Tuesday market place and debate the issue with you.
 You had better stick with me because it is apparent that your Tory propaganda is getting in the way of a reasoned debate and you couldn't hold your own with the grown ups inside the Corn Exchange.
 This inquiry is about giving all parties the opportunity to make their case in a grown up professional way.
 We should all be thankful for this opportunity.'

 Thank you to everyone who contributed to the story with their opinions and thoughts.

-Head over to the full story to see the comments used here and any others we couldn't fit in.
+Again use the link in the top right of this page to head over to the full story with the comments used here and any others we couldn't fit in.